 You can see five planets with the naked eye: Mercury, Venus Mars, Jupiter, and Saturn.
 Here are some tips on seeing them.

-A few planets stand out because of their size and brightness in the sky, notably Saturn and Jupiter.
-Jupiter being the ‘king’ of all the planets, the gas giant.
-Mars stands out because of its reddish hue (but can be confused with the likes of the red supergiant star, Antares) and varies in its brightness depending on its distance from the Earth when observed.
+Mars has a reddish hue (but can be confused with the likes of the red supergiant star, Antares) and varies in its brightness depending on its distance from the Earth when observed.

-Only on a rare occasion will you see Mercury.
+Only on a rare occasion you might see Mercury.
 Since it has a close orbit to the Sun, you’ll only get a chance of seeing it 3 or so weeks of the year (see my article on viewing Mercury); and then only as a yellow star in the glow after sunset or near the eastern horizon before sunrise.1

-It’s common for Venus to be known as the ‘Evening Star’.
-At times, it is the first ‘star’ in the evening sky.
+At times, Venus is the first ‘star’ in the evening sky.
 You’ll also see this celestial body shining brightly in the early morning.
 In either case, you’ll get to see it for a few months of the year but never for more than 4 hours both after sunset and before sunrise.
 That’s because it’s orbit is limited to a wedge on either side of the Sun.1

 The planets beyond Earth, namely Mars, Jupiter, and Saturn, can be seen at times, all night, positioned somewhere along the ecliptic.

 If you’re using a telescope other than a GoTo computerized type, perhaps a Dobsonian, a finderscope will be valuable.
 Tip: It’s often worthwhile investing in a better design than the one that comes with your telescope to give you a wider field of view and a more comfortable positioning when using it for finding and viewing planets through a telescope.
+Know more about using finderscopes.

 The Help Of Eyepieces